SWIFTSIM/SWIFT/doc/RTD/source/Snapshots/index.rst

 There are several groups that contain 'auxiliary' information, such as ``Header``.
 Particle data is placed in separate groups depending of the type of the particles.
+There are currently 6 particle types available.
 The type use the naming convention of Gadget-2 (with the OWLS and EAGLE extensions).
 A more intuitive naming convention is given in the form of aliases within the file.
 The aliases are shown in the third column of the table.

 +---------------------+------------------------+-----------------------------+----------------------------------------+
 | HDF5 Group Name     | Physical Particle Type | HDF5 alias                  | In code ``enum part_type``             |